The best survey tools make collecting and managing customer research for business insights easy and efficient.

 You can sign up for free and create a survey within minutes.
 However, you can’t access the data collected in CSV or Excel XLS until you’ve signed up for a paid option.
 And the price goes up more if you expect more than 1000 responses per month or want to use any of the sophisticated branching and pipeline features.

-A number of pricing tiers are available, with Team Advantage being the cheapest at $25 (£25) per month.
+A number of pricing tiers are available, with Team Advantage being the cheapest.
 This allows control over survey sharing, team analysis, shared asset library, custom graphics, as well as easy data exporting.

-The next tier, Team Premier, is available at $75 (£75) per month and adds features such as benchmarks, industry tools, and multilingual surveys.
+The next tier, Team Premier, adds features such as benchmarks, industry tools, and multilingual surveys.
 The Enterprise plan offers extra security and compliance features, as well as admin management and migration as required.

 Where other survey tools focus on how complicated a questionnaire can be, or how much data you can extract, Typeform takes a wholly different approach.